-Growth Habit: Great mullien grows to 2.5m.
+Growth Habit: Great Mullein grows to 2.5m.
 Its height tends to increase in favourable seasons but decrease in poor seasons.
 It has erect, densely woolly stems.
+Leaves are grey-green to whitish or yellowish, densely covered with matted layers of white star-shaped hairs giving a woolly appearance and prominently veined on the underside.
 The young plant is a large rosette.
-The mature plant has larger green/grey leaves at the base, which graduate to smaller leaves higher up the plant.
+The mature plant has larger leaves at the base, 8 to 50 cm long, 2.5 to 14 cm wide, ovate to elliptical, which graduate to smaller leaves higher up the plant.
 The soft white hairs which cover the plant gives it the green/ grey appearance.

 Type of Plant: An erect biennial herb which can sometimes (though rarely) behave as an annual.

 Flowers: In late summer, numerous yellow flowers appear up the tall stems.
-These measure 1.5 to 3cm in diameter and are located on rod:like structures, which taper to a point at the top of the plant.
+These measure 1.5 to 3cm in diameter 12-18 mm long, and are located on rod-like structures, which taper to a point at the top of the plant.

 Dispersal: Seed is easily moved by water and soil movement.

-Distribution: Great mullien prefers areas of low fertility eg. rocky outcrops, roadsides or unimproved pastures.
+Distribution: Great Mullein prefers areas of low fertility eg. rocky outcrops, roadsides or unimproved pastures.

 Status: Undeclared in Tasmania.

 - The plant is capable of spreading very quickly.
 Rosettes can cover a large area.